The Hawking-Penrose singularity theorem for $C^1$-Lorentzian metrics: Initial conditions

 By the same reasoning as in Lemma \ref{Lemma: genericityfriedrichs} we obtain (once again writing $R_{\varepsilon_k}$ for $R[g_{\varepsilon_k}]$)

 uniformly on $U$ as $\varepsilon_k \to 0$, $i=1,\dots,n-m$.
 But then, for large $k$,

 In particular, the above holds along $\gamma_k$, so

-for all $t \in [0,b']$, where we may assume that $k$ is so large that all $\gamma_k$ are defined on $[0,b']$.
+for all $t \in [t_k,b']$, where we may assume that $k$ is so large that all $\gamma_k$ are defined on $[t_k,b']$.

-Due to our choice of $\delta$, Lemma \ref{Lemma: smoothcodimnot2} implies that, for $k$ sufficiently large, each $\gamma_k$ stops maximising at parameter $b'$ at the latest (if $\gamma_k$ is not $g_{\varepsilon}$-normal to $\tilde{S}$, then $\gamma_k$ stops maximising the distance immediately, see Remark \ref{remark: notnullnormal} below).
+Due to our choice of $\delta$, Lemma \ref{Lemma: smoothcodimnot2} implies that, for $k$ sufficiently large, each $\gamma_k$ stops maximising at parameter $b'+t_k$ at the latest (if $\gamma_k$ is not $g_{\varepsilon}$-normal to $\tilde{S}$, then $\gamma_k$ stops maximising the distance immediately, see Remark \ref{remark: notnullnormal} below).
+By construction the $\gamma_k$ maximize from $t_k$ to $b''$, hence if $k$ is so large that $b'+t_k<b''$ we obtain a contradiction.

-One then obtains verbatim as in the $C^{1,1}$-case (see the final part of the proof of \cite[Prop.\ 6.5]{GGKS}) that $\gamma_k$ must stop maximising before $b''$ even though the part of it up to $b''$ is entirely contained in $\partial J^+_k(\overline{U}\cap \Tilde{S})$, a contradiction. \end{proof}